Why do you want to lose weight? Is it to fit into your skinny jeans or because you want to feel lighter?

 1. You get close and pull back.
 If your goal is a number, you’ll never cross the finish line.
 Dieting is miserable, so as soon as you start to see results, you say “Now I can quit and go back to what I was doing.”
 You’ll start overeating again and eating the unhealthy food you (currently) prefer.
 You’ll get close, stop working so hard, “fail,” and find another diet to go on.

-The easiest way to switch to a bigger why is to go from gaining a short-term benefit (losing weight) to avoiding a long-term painful consequence (failing over and over again and feeling like crap about yourself).
-You want to make it easy to stop doing what’s not working.
+The easiest way to upgrade your why to a better one is to switch from gaining a short-term benefit (losing weight) to avoiding a long-term painful outcome (feeling like a failure).